French Foreign Policy in its Cultural Dimensions

 The Power of Play: Satire in Modern French Political Culture

 Play is a dangerous political game — whether it involves a caricature in Charlie Hebdo or a revelation in the satirical Canard enchaîné.
-Drawing on new archival work, Dr Jessica Wardhaugh’s current research project explores how political play develops in France in the years 1870–1940.
+Drawing on new archival work, Dr Jessica WardhaughLink opens in a new window’s current research project explores how political play develops in France in the years 1870–1940.
 She is particularly interested in how play (whether verbal, visual, or physical) influences political actors in their choices and behaviour, how it adopts national, regional, and social specificities, and how it operates through strategic and symbolic borrowings across political and geographical boundaries.

-Dr Susannah Wilson currently holds a Leverhulme Research Fellowship for a monograph project with the working title, Morphine in the Modern French Imagination: Pains, Pleasures and Pathologies.
+Dr Susannah Wilson has recently held a Leverhulme Research Fellowship for a monograph project with the working title, Morphine in the Modern French Imagination: Pains, Pleasures and Pathologies.
 This book will be the first and only comprehensive survey of morphine and its cultural representations in late nineteenth- and early twentieth-century French culture.
 The book tackles an ambitious but carefully defined corpus of material from popular literary texts, medical treatises, the press, and judicial archives in order to offer original reflections on the French “opioid crisis” of the 1880s-1890s.